5 roadblocks on the Scaling-Up journey (and how to smash through them)

 As your company grows, the rapid intensity of change can cause resistance and, before you know it, negativity can creep in like a disease at the heart of your business.
 The solution is always communication.
 But, as life gets busier, no-one seems to have the time for it.
 So, when it’s needed most, it’s neglected.

-At the beginning, it’s not a big deal.
+In the beginning, it’s not a big deal.
 When you’re part of a small team on a mission to change the world, communication comes easily.
 The bigger you get, the more important it becomes, particularly if you have multiple sites.
 My advice is to introduce a communication rhythm as early as you can.
-Daily, weekly, monthly, quarterly, annually – you need regular opportunities for bottom up and top down comms.
+Daily, weekly, monthly, quarterly, annually – you need regular opportunities for bottom-up and top-down comms.

 This will maintain momentum like nothing else, ensuring objectives and key results are always fully understood.
 Progress on your various themes can be discussed as well as customer success stories.
 You’ll also have the opportunity to dish out social currency, reinforcing the right behaviours by telling good news stories about people who’ve done well.
 Praise and celebration are so important to employee engagement.